arsyadbruh/game-store-kelompok4/README.md

-# Getting started
+# About Project

-The game store is a Java project that demonstrates how a _game store_ like Steam is.
+The game store is a Java project that demonstrates how a _game store_ like Steam.
 This is just a project for an object-based programming course assignment for information system study program on Institut Teknologi Telkom Surabaya

 ## Prerequisites

-- Java SDK **recommended : Java 11**
+- Java JDK (**recommended : Java 11**)
 - JavaFX
 - MySQL

-other : Visual Studio Code

-## Running
+## Running Configuration

-if you using java 11 or above set the vmArgs.
+First, if you using java 11 or above set the vmArgs.

 ```json
 "vmArgs": "--module-path <directorey library javaFX> --add-modules javafx.controls,javafx.fxml"